redlexic/govops-bot/README.md

-The bot has two runtime modes:
+The bot has two runtime modes, deploy this repo twice with different config.

+One will do Cron jobs on a schedule and post updates to the slack channel.

+The other will listen for slash commands.

 - **Cron** (`src/index.js`, `npm start`) — a short-lived script triggered hourly by Railway's cron feature (`0 * * * *`).
 Each run checks whether we are in **Week 1** or **Week 2** of the current cycle, and if the current UTC hour matches any scheduled events, posts them to the configured Slack channel.
 - **Listener** (`src/listener.js`, `npm run listener`) — a long-lived Bolt app in Socket Mode that responds to slash commands (`/redline-schedule`, `/redline-next`) with the current schedule and countdown to the next event.

-**Cron** Runs 24h, 1 hr and 5m before the event time.
+**Cron** Runs 24h, 1 hr and at the event time (scheduled 5m before to account for delay).

 **Listener** prints out something like the below when you type /redline-schedule to the bot, (imagine it with colorful emojis).